Cambodia

 Since the inauguration of the Australia-Cambodia Immigration Forum (ACIF) in 2011, Australia has been working with Cambodia towards effective border management, migration cooperation and combating transnational crime.

-Australia engages with Cambodia on human trafficking, through our cooperation on anti-trafficking initiatives such as the ASEAN-Australia Counter Trafficking Program and TRIANGLE, and engagement through Australia’s Embassy in Cambodia.
+Australia engages with Cambodia on human trafficking, through our cooperation on anti-trafficking initiatives such as the ASEAN-Australia Counter Trafficking Program and TRIANGLE, and engagement through the Australian Embassy in Cambodia.
 We also provide support for the Counter Trafficking in Persons Centre of Excellence in Bangkok.
 It is the first training facility in the ASEAN region with a dedicated focus on countering trafficking in persons.

 Australia has supported Cambodia to develop new laws to more effectively share evidence internationally to prosecute transnational crime and to combat the financing of weapons of mass destruction.
-Through the Asia-Pacific Group on Money Laundering (APG), we also provided support to Cambodia which assisted their graduation from the Financial Action Task Force (FATF) grey list in 2023.
+Through the Asia-Pacific Group on Money Laundering (APG), we provided support to Cambodia which assisted its graduation from the Financial Action Task Force (FATF) grey list in 2023.

 Australia's modest defence cooperation program aims to assists the Royal Cambodian Armed Forces to develop a modern, outward-looking defence force that contributes to regional security and stability.
 The program focuses on key areas such as English language training, peacekeeping, maritime security, governance, and policy development.
 An Australian Defence Attaché and an Assistant Defence Attaché are based in Phnom Penh.